jweiland-net/kk_downloader/Documentation/AdministratorManual/Update/Index.rst

 TYPO3 10.4 compatibility added.

 Please click `Flush caches` in Installtool as we have added some more PHP classes and changed TCA structure.

+We have removed the possibility to reduce category items in selector of FlexForm with help of `TCEFORM.pages._STORAGE_PID`.
+Please use following PageTSConfig instead:
+`TCEFORM.tt_content.pi_flexform.kkdownloader_pi1.sDEF.category.PAGE_TSCONFIG_IDLIST = 23,24,25`

+We have renamed the field `dynField` in FlexForm to `category`.
+Please execute the according UpgradeWizard.

 Update to Version 5.2.0
 =======================